GuillaumeBarreau/quiz/scripts/data/certification/GCP_ACE/GCP_ACE.md

 ### You want to verify the IAM users and roles assigned within a GCP project named my-project.
 What should you do?

 - [ ] Run gcloud iam roles list.
-Review the output section.
+Review the output Sections.
 - [ ] Run gcloud iam service-accounts list.
-Review the output section.
+Review the output Sections.
-- [x] Navigate to the project and then to the IAM section in the GCP Console.
+- [x] Navigate to the project and then to the IAM Sections in the GCP Console.
 Review the members and roles.
-- [ ] Navigate to the project and then to the Roles section in the GCP Console.
+- [ ] Navigate to the project and then to the Roles Sections in the GCP Console.
 Review the roles and status.

 ### You need to select and configure compute resources for a set of batch processing jobs.
 These jobs take around 2 hours to complete and are run nightly.
 You want to minimize service costs.
 What should you do?